Pages Tagged With: "boating"

 Delaware’s waterways are packed with boat traffic this summer.
 Here are some tips and requirements you need to know to stay safe and enjoy your nautical adventures in the First State.

-Preparation work for a dredging project in White Creek and the Assawoman Canal is set to begin before the start of 2024.
+Preparation work for a dredging project in White Creek and the Assawoman Canal began in November, 2023.
 Both waterways are important navigation channels in the Inland Bays.
-Comments and Questions
+Comments and Questions Read Some of the Answers

 The DNREC Wetlands and Subaqueous Lands Section will conduct a public hearing on a Subaqueous Lands Lease application for Matthew Eisenmann to maintain a pier and build a pier extension, a floating platform, and a boat lift in Herring Creek.